Medicare Part A

 Skilled nursing facility (SNF) stays will be covered under Medicare Part A after having a qualified hospital inpatient stay for a related illness or injury.
 To qualify for SNF care, the hospital stay is required to be a minimum of three days, beginning the day you are formally admitted to the hospital as an inpatient.
 The day you are discharged will not count towards the minimum three-day requirement.
 The time you spend under observation as an outpatient also will not count towards your qualifying stay.

-The skilled nursing care has to be provided at a Medicare-certified facility.
+Skilled nursing care has to be provided at a Medicare-certified facility.
 Medicare-covered skilled nursing care includes, but is not limited to:

 - Semi-private room